NagaThanu18/Sales-Intelligence-Dashboard/README.md

 ## Project Insights

--Bengaluru leads in city-wise sales, contributing the highest revenue across all urban regions, highlighting it as a key market hub for Vrinda Store.
+● Bengaluru leads in city-wise sales, contributing the highest revenue across all urban regions, highlighting it as a key market hub for Vrinda Store.

--Maharashtra emerged as the top-performing state, generating the highest total sales, indicating strong demand and customer engagement in the region.
+● Maharashtra emerged as the top-performing state, generating the highest total sales, indicating strong demand and customer engagement in the region.

--Amazon is the most profitable sales channel, outperforming Flipkart and Myntra in total sales, making it the primary driver of online revenue.
+● Amazon is the most profitable sales channel, outperforming Flipkart and Myntra in total sales, making it the primary driver of online revenue.

--The 'Set' product category recorded the highest sales, showcasing strong customer preference and high-volume purchases in this category.
+● The 'Set' product category recorded the highest sales, showcasing strong customer preference and high-volume purchases in this category.

 ## Final Conclusion